NEP vs ZIM-A Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for 1st Unofficial ODI

-The first unofficial ODI between Zimbabwe-A (ZIM-A) and Nepal (NEP) is set to take place at the Tribhuvan University International Cricket Ground in Kirtipur on Saturday.
+The first unofficial ODI between Zimbabwe-A (ZIM-A) and Nepal (NEP) is set to take place at the Pokhara Rangasala in Pokhara on Friday, 6 May.

-Nepal and Zimbabwe-A kickstart an exciting series with some young talent looking to make an impact on national duty.
-Nepal have looked good in recent months, nearly qualifying for the ICC T20 World Cup 2022 as well.
-Led by Sandeep Lamichhane, Nepal will look to start the series on the right note.
-But Zimbabwea cannot be taken lightly.
-They have got some experience to fall back on in the likes of Jongwe and Nyauchi.
-With both teams looking evenly-matched on paper, a cracking game beckons in Kirtipur.
+After a thrilling T20 series, Nepal and Zimbabwe-A will now lock horns in the 50-over format, with both teams eager to start off on the right note.
+Nepal were the better side in the T20s and will look to sustain their form.
+However, they face a decent Zimbabwe side who boast a good mix of youth and experience.
+Although Nepal will start as the favorites, Zimbabwe-A cannot be taken lightly at any cost.
+All in all, a cracking game beckons in Pokhara.

 NEP vs ZIM-A Probable Playing 11 Today